Watch the entire event

 World-class open source projects have taught us a great deal about the most effective ways to collaboratively develop software.
 InnerSource is the practice of applying these lessons "behind the firewall" across private projects in your own organisation.
 Companies that adopt InnerSource find that it helps them break down silos, encourages internal collaboration and helps to foster a better engineering culture.

 In this session, you will learn how to successfully introduce InnerSource best practices to your organisation's legacy codebases on GitHub.
 This will include a hands-on demo of the GitHub Flow, a simple and effective workflow that uses Pull Requests to introduce changes for review in a project.
-You will also see how GitHub integrates with other key open source tools for development, automated CI and deployment that are core components of a modern DevOps toolchain.
+You will also see how GitHub integrates with other key open source tools for development, automated CI and deployment—core components of a modern DevOps toolchain.

 The Jenkins project hosts most of its infrastructure—a combination of Terraform, Kubernetes and Puppet—in Azure.
 As an open source project, it automates the delivery of their own infrastructure-as-code, all of which is, of course, open source.